aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether to enable the client side merge operations.
+Gets whether to enable the client side merge operations.
 When sets to true, the user can use the right-click menu to merge/unmerge cells.

 **Returns:**
 boolean